 Landing pages that are well designed often convert better than those that aren’t, and the difference can be dramatic.
 Done right, design should support the text on your page and work with all other elements to prompt visitors to take action.

-But first: What are some design best practices?
+But first: What are some landing page design best practices?

 Below we’ve rounded up tons of examples of amazing landing page design from Unbounce customers.
 But before we share them, let’s review some of the characteristics we typically see on great pages: